JosePardo515/Curso-C-/README.md

-# Curso-C- I'm learning c++ and use Gif.
-I use this repositoy for testing propuse
+# Curso-C- I'm learning c++ using Git.
+I'll use this repositoy for testing propuse